Positions and Plans

 The key to all the above is funding, which is an absolute priority for me to secure.
 I will work diligently to obtain the necessary approvals and capital to complete all phases of the project, with the sea walls being the top priority.

 We are hopeful that FEMA will complete the $33 million grant the City has applied for to initiate this project.
-With a tightening of Federal Government grants that might suspend, delay, or even eliminate the grant, it would be essential to have a leader who will work with all segments of government, including our county and state, philanthropies, and possibly the private sector, to get funding.
+With a tightening of Federal Government grants that might suspend, delay, or even eliminate the grant, it will be essential to have a leader who will work with all segments of government, including our county and state, philanthropies, and possibly the private sector, to get funding.

 I possess the experience, drive, and skill set to collaborate with all parties to achieve this goal.